-A former professional player and a teaching pro at some of the finest facilities in the nation, Kevin Rhoads is in his 11th season as Harvard's women's golf coach and third season as the Crimson men's head coach in 2014-15.
+A former professional player and a teaching pro at some of the finest facilities in the nation, Kevin Rhoads is in his 12th season as Harvard's women's golf head coach and fourth season as the Crimson men's head coach in 2015-16.

-Rhoads was named New England PGA Teacher of the Year in 2008 and 2013.
+Rhoads was named the New England PGA Teacher of the Year in 2008 and 2013.
 In October of 2010, Rhoads was recognized by Golf Digest as one of the nation's Top 20 teachers under 40 years old.
-Under his guidance, the Crimson has become arguably the top program in the Northeast region.
+Under his guidance, the Crimson women have become arguably the top program in the Northeast region.

-In the course of his first 10 seasons as women's coach, Rhoads has led the Crimson to its most successful period in the young history of women's golf at Harvard.
-Under his watch, Harvard has won a combined 35 tournaments - 26 more than the Crimson had won in its history before Rhoads joined the program - and has registered its seven lowest scoring averages in school history.
-Perhaps most impressive is the fact that the 22 lowest team scores in program history have all come during the last seven seasons alone.
+In the course of his first 11 seasons as head women's coach, Rhoads has led the Crimson to its most successful period in the program's young history.
+Under his watch, Harvard has won a combined 36 tournaments - 27 more than the Crimson had won in its history before Rhoads joined the program - and has registered its eight lowest scoring averages in school history.
+Perhaps most impressive is the fact that the 23 lowest team scores in program history have all come during the last eight seasons alone.

 The 2007-08 campaign was no different as Rhoads led Harvard to its first Ivy League women's championship as the Crimson shot a 288 in the first round, cruising to the title by a stunning 10 strokes.
 Three Crimson golfers, Emily Balmert, Claire Sheldon and Jessica Hazlettt earned all-league honors and the Crimson finished 19th at the NCAA Central Region Championship hosted by the University of Texas.
 Harvard had an average score of 310.81 - nearly two strokes better than its previous best.